trace2798/mindsdb_fullstack/README.md

-## MindsDB Next.js App Router Integration.
+## [MindsDB](https://mindsdb.com/) Next.js App Router Integration.

 ### What motivated me to select this project for submission?

-Prior to participating in the hackathon, I had no experience with MindDB.
+Prior to participating in the hackathon, [MindsDB AI App Challenge]9https://mindsdb.com/hackerminds-ai-app-challenge), I had no experience with MindDB.
 However, by developing this application, I was able to gain valuable knowledge in creating and managing databases and models using the cloud console, as well as integrating MindsDB with a next.js app directory using the “mindsdb-js-sdk”.
 This project provided me with an opportunity to expand my skill set and explore new technologies.
 I also believe this project will be a good contribution to the opensource community and help other web developers in integrating MindsDB with Next.js.

 ### This repo is for my submission for the MindsDB HackerMinds AI App Challenge which took place from July 1 - August 31, 2023